Big Picard theorems and algebraic hyperbolicity for varieties admitting a variation of Hodge structures: Construction of a special system of log Hodge bundles

-for any $\ep>0$.
-This yields the lemma. \end{proof} In summary, we have the following positivity result for Griffiths line bundles. \begin{proposition} Let $(Y,D)$ be a compact K\"ahler log pair.
+\begin{proposition} Let $(Y,D)$ be a compact K\"ahler log pair.
 Let $\shb$ be a system of Hodge bundles over $Y-D$.
 Assume that its period map is immersive at one point.
-Then for $N\gg 0$, $ \dia(\kL^{\otimes N})\otimes \cO_Y(-D) $ is a big line bundle on $Y$ for $N\gg 0$.
-In particular, $Y$ is projective. \end{proposition} \begin{proof} Recall that the closed positive current $S$ is the trivial extension of the semi-positive $(1,1)$-form $\Theta_{h_\kL}(\kL)$ over $Y$.
+Then $ \dia(\kL^{\otimes N})\otimes \cO_Y(-D) $ is a big line bundle on $Y$ for $N\gg 1$.
+In particular, $Y$ is projective. \end{proposition}

+\begin{proof} Recall that the closed positive current $S$ is the trivial extension of the semipositive $(1,1)$-form $\Theta_{h_\kL}(\kL)$ over $Y$.
 By \eqref{eq:Siu}, one has

 \cref{lem:computation} then yields

 Note that

 Therefore,